luisestebanconsulting/toy_robot_simulator/README.md

 ### Using Git

 To download using Git, you will need to have Git installed.
-If you do not have Git, go to the (Git download page)[http://git-scm.com/downloads].
+If you do not have Git, go to the [Git download page](http://git-scm.com/downloads).

 Then download using the Git clone command.
 ```Bash